-Sex and gender
+Sex and Gender

-The ABS explains that "the terms sex and gender are interrelated and often used interchangeably within the general community.
+The ABS5 explains that "the terms sex and gender are interrelated and often used interchangeably within the general community.
 However, they are two distinct concepts:

 - Sex is understood in relation to sex characteristics.
-Sex recorded at birth refers to what was initially determined by sex characteristics observed at birth or infancy. - Gender is about social and cultural identity, expression and experience." - Standard for Sex, Gender, Variations of Sex Characteristics and Sexual Orientation Variables, 2021
+Sex recorded at birth refers to what was initially determined by sex characteristics observed at birth or infancy. - Gender is about social and cultural identity, expression and experience."

 Where it is necessary to collect information on an employee's sex or gender, an explanation should be provided as to why the information is being collected and how it will be used.
 When an organisation does wish to collect this information, DCA recommends including a question about gender, rather than sex.